At Fort Hood Area, A Day Of Reflection

 BRADY: Sergeant Howard's wife, Kinesia(ph), says the food means a lot to her, but just a few days on, she's still having a difficult time.

-General GEORGE CASEY (Chief of Staff, U.S. Army): I think the speculation could potentially heighten backlash against some of our Muslim soldiers.
+GEORGE CASEY: I think the speculation could potentially heighten backlash against some of our Muslim soldiers.
 And what happened at Fort Hood was a tragedy, but I believe it would be an even greater tragedy if our diversity becomes a casualty here.